 Communication is key to building strong, healthy relationships in recovery.
 Be specific about what you need – people are not mind readers!
 If you’re going through something hard, try to at least have 1 or 2 people whom you can call or send a message.
 You’ll be surprised just how normal your feelings are, and you’re bound to feel better for sharing your problem.

-Our private alcohol and detox rehabilitation clinic aims to treat each individual as a whole: the physical, the spiritual, the emotional and the social.
+Our private rehabilitation clinic aims to treat each individual as a whole: the physical, the spiritual, the emotional and the social.
 Despite all the support and guidance provided in a treatment programme, ultimately, it is down to the individual themselves to maintain their own lives and their recovery.
 In the end, it is up to each one of us to stay happy and healthy.

 Self-care can often be confused for pampering and indulgent activities like massages, spa trips, or going to the nail salon. in reality however, self-care can be as simple as running a hot bath, cooking yourself a balanced, nutritious meal, or calling a fried when you’re feeling low.
 Self-care needs to work for you and you alone.
 It might incorporate daily exercise, good sleep hygiene, or yoga classes if that helps you relax.
 Self-care is so important if we are to stay balanced and healthy both emotionally and physically.

 Exercise is a powerful tool for self-care and for maintaining recovery.
 It can be a great way to improve both physical and mental health.
 It reduces stress, helps you sleep and prevents weight gain too.
 Many addicts and alcoholics struggle to regulate their emotions and exercise is a great way to combat this.
 Simply getting outdoors and getting some fresh air can improve mood levels and re energise you.